craigmckeachie/handsonreact/docs/08-State.md

 **What does calling useState do?**

 It declares a “state variable”.
-Our variable is called `time` but we could call it anything else, like `basketball`.
+Our variable is called `message` but we could call it anything else, like `basketball`.
 This is a way to “preserve” some values between the function calls — `useState` is a new way to use the exact same capabilities that this.state provides in a class.
 Normally, variables “disappear” when the function exits but state variables are preserved by React.

 **What do we pass to useState as an argument?**